 On the interactive map (above) we have split the #1s into three main groups.
 Markets where the #1 film for 2020 was a pre-lockdown release are shown in orange.
 Those with a post-lockdown #1 are shown in green.
 The blue-shaded markets saw a 2019 holdover remain the biggest earner in 2020.
 Unshaded countries are those for which data is currently unavailable.

-Additionally, if you hover over any market on this interactive map you will see the film title, as well as whether it is a local title.
+Additionally, if you hover over any market on this interactive map you will see the film title, as well as whether it is a local title, with its box office in US dollars.
 Data has been sourced via our partners at Comscore Movies and additional local contacts in some markets.
-For markets that encompass more than one country (e.g. North America, UK/Ireland) the market #1 is displayed across all component countries.
+Total annual box office (in US$) and the percentage loss against the average of the previous three years (2017-2019) is also displayed where available.
+For markets that encompass more than one country (e.g. North America, UK/Ireland) the annual market box office is displayed across all component countries.

 The #1 of #1s

 The title landing the #1 position in the most markets was Sony’s BAD BOYS FOR LIFE.
 The highest grossing US release of the year globally, the January title grossed $426.5 million worldwide.
 That may not have been enough to score it the position of global #1 (as discussed last week, that honor went to China’s THE EIGHT HUNDRED), but the Will Smith-Martin Lawrence reteam came out top in 21 of the 79 markets surveyed.
 This would expand to 27 if only looking at 2020 releases.